Monarch Butterfly Garden- Bring Home the Butterflies

 In the southern hemisphere, summer arrives in late December, and monarch season is in full swing.

-5. The Monarch Butterfly New Zealand Trust was initially formed to protect the Tauranga Bay overwintering site, but has now expanded to support the monarch butterfly population across New Zealand.
+5. The Monarch Butterfly Trust of New Zealand Trust was initially formed to protect the Tauranga Bay overwintering site, but has now expanded to support the moth and butterfly populations across New Zealand.

 Here is more about the trust and what you can do to help support New Zealand monarchs: